 The scene is horrifying and depressing: A mysterious witch from the woods, a faceless hag, steals the baby right from under Thomasin’s nose while she plays a peek-a-boo game with him.
 We are permitted to see what happens to the baby: The nighttime scene suggests that the witch castrates him, chops him up, and then vigorously pummels his flesh in a butter churn until it becomes a frothy mess, which she then smears over her aged but strong feminine body.
 The baby boy’s death is a willful act of madness, a total disintegration.

 But if Thomasin embracing life as a witch represents some dark aspect of the feminine principle, it is worth noting that it begins with a commitment, and that commitment in itself reflects order: Thomasin signs the black book proffered by the male Satan.
 When she revels in her madness, lifting into the air above the bonfire with the other faceless hags, I really doubt it matters to her that she has signed his book.
-What honor holds her to her allegiance?
-I am left with the impression that these witches are beyond dominion, and as such they are fearsome for their lack of reason and accountability.
+What honor holds her to any allegiance?
+I am left with the impression that these witches are beyond internal or external controls, and as such they are terrifying.

 As a further observation, I have noted that those who believe they are powerless often fail to hold themselves accountable for what they do.
 This might be fairly stated of all the characters in The Witch at one time or another, but especially of Thomasin.
-And like Thomasin, people who believe they are powerless might be fully capable of undermining an established order–regardless of intent–out of sheer instinctive need.
-Without once taking responsibility.
-It is as if they don’t expect their behavior to have consequences–and there always are consequences, large and small, and they can be horrific and painful for everyone.
-Calling communion ‘feminine’ is another convenient metaphor; previous cultures knew to respect feminine power.
+And like Thomasin, people who believe they are powerless might in the end be fully capable of undermining an established order — regardless of intent — out of sheer instinctive need.
+Without once taking responsibility for the result.
+It is as if they don’t expect their behavior to have consequences — and there are always consequences, large and small, and they can be horrific and painful for everyone.
+Calling communion ‘feminine’ is a convenient metaphor, one previous cultures would recognize — and they knew how to respect feminine power.
 But for a moment, if you will, remove the gender reference and try on the agency-communion lens.
 What do you see happening around you?

-Since I was a child, I have had a deep-seated fear of disintegration — of mind, body, or the social order.
+Since I was a child, I have had a deep-seated fear of disintegration — of mind, body, spirit, and social order.
 The Witch taps this fear masterfully, without gimmick.